Syllabus for Master Programme in Peace and Conflict Studies

-- 90 credits in peace and conflict studies or 90 credits in an adjacent relevant subject and 30 credits in peace and conflict studies or corresponding experience; and
+- 90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and 30 credits in peace and conflict studies or the equivalent; and

 - IELTS: an overall mark of 6.5 and no section below 5.5